Why Fixed-Income Now

 John Bellows, Portfolio Manager, who oversees the US Broad Market Team, discusses what we think are the most critical points that make the case for fixed-income today.
 These include declining inflation, higher yields, attractive valuations, the current macroeconomic backdrop and the diversification benefit of bonds, especially during periods of elevated volatility.

-What’s more, after 2022’s poor returns for nearly all risk assets and the breakdown of the traditional 60/40 (equities/bonds) portfolio, historical correlations have largely been restored.
+What’s more, the breakdown of the traditional 60/40 (equities/bonds) portfolio that occurred over the last year or so—the historical negative correlations between stocks and bonds that help investors diversify—has largely been restored.
 Bonds once again can serve as a valuable hedge to equities and other risk assets.
-This is especially important as they offer compelling income in both nominal and real terms, which is well above recent equity yields (S&P dividend yield of 1.6%).
+This is especially important as they offer compelling income in both nominal and real terms, which is well above recent equity yields (S&P dividend yield of 1.4%, as of year-end 2023).
 In other words, one of the most important qualities of fixed-income—the diversification benefit—appears to be functioning again.
-Finally, we believe current yields may be a good indicator of what investors can earn over time.
+Finally, we believe current yields may be a reasonable indicator of what investors can earn over time.

 Source: Bloomberg.
-As of 31 Aug 23.
+As of 31 Dec 23.
 Select the image to expand the view.

-US Aggregate Total Return, Global-Aggregate Total Return, US Corporate Total Return, US Corporate High Yield Total Return, US Treasury Total Return, Municipal Index Taxable Total Return, US MBS Index Total Return, US Aggregate ABS Total Return, EuroAgg Total Return.
+*Bloomberg, US Aggregate Total Return, Global-Aggregate Total Return, US Corporate Total Return, US Corporate High Yield Total Return, US Treasury Total Return, Municipal Index Taxable Total Return, US MBS Index Total Return, US Aggregate ABS Total Return, EuroAgg Total Return.
 Yield-to-worst is the lowest possible yield that can be received on a bond apart from the company defaulting.
 All sectors shown are yield-to-worst except for Municipals, which is based on the tax-equivalent yield-to-worst assuming a top-income tax bracket rate of 37% plus a Medicare tax rate of 3.8%.

 KEY TAKEAWAYS